 - 1989 – Soviet troops withdrew from Afghanistan

-The use of a date on a page in presenting a particular occurrence like that might reinforce the possibility that the fragments following the date are paraphrases.
+The use of a date on a page in presenting a particular occurrence might reinforce the possibility that the fragments following the date are paraphrases.

 Similarly, the use of named entities and adverbial relative clauses on a page, naming specific people or places or things may also help in identifying ngrams that might have paraphrases on the web.
 Here’s how that might work, from the patent: